 Connemara National Park and Diamond Hill

 Connemara is where you will find the real beauty of the west.
 It is an area of expansive countryside with beautiful beaches and mountains.
-If you are driving through Connemara on a good summers day you will be blown away by the scenery.
-Some things you should see in Connemara include:
+If you are driving through Connemara on a good summer’s day you will be blown away by the scenery.
+In fact, some things you should see in Connemara include:

 - Derryclare Lake